Jgreub/treeline/README.md

 # Treeline

-An application that allows for the tracking of events relative to a project in a historical lineage display.
+An application that allows for the tracking of events relative to a project in a historical lineage display

 ### Dependencies